hunterharralson/DH150-UX/assignment04/README.md

 - *Preference*: Users want to be able to discuss and share films, and thus, need an online platform to do so.
 - *Expertise*: No level of expertise needed - anyone can watch a film and leave a thoughtful review

-*Where would the users do that activity?*
+**Where would the users do that activity?**
 - Users are likely to use Letterboxd while at home following or preceding the screening of a film, or perhaps on their way home from the movie theater, such as in a car or Uber ride.
 The activities can range from rating a film, leaving a review, liking a film, or simply seeing what a friend or famous reviewer thought about a film.
 However, I feel that if the activity feed is designed properly, the context of use could greatly expand to any setting.
 For example, if the activity feed was more broad and useable, a user could jump on the app and use it at any time similar to how one uses other social media.

-*What would the users do to complete that activity? (e.g., goal, operation, method, action)*
+**What would the users do to complete that activity? (e.g., goal, operation, method, action)**
-- Goal: Making their opinion heard or viewing opinions of others
+- *Goal*: Making their opinion heard or viewing opinions of others
 - Visit the mobile app or website, find a specific film, and see what people are saying about it.
 OR simply, going to the activity page to see interesting takes on films that one is not specifically looking for (more of a browsing experience).

 ## Research Methods